 The eastern coastal plain of North Carolina has been impacted by multiple hurricanes and tropical storms in the past five years, with Hurricanes Matthew and Florence being particularly devastating.
 Numerous plans for resilient recoveries in counties and municipalities have been developed, but past plans have faced barriers including limited community buy-in, piecemeal vulnerability assessments, low local government capacity for partnership and implementation, and/or limited funding for implementation.
-These plans, which are listed below in Section 5.3, should be seen as foundational information resources that each Portfolio builds upon.
+These plans, which are listed below in Section 5.4, should be seen as foundational information resources that each Portfolio builds upon.
 For example, pre-existing plans may contain important information for vulnerability assessments or may propose actions that are included in the final Portfolio.
 The process to develop the Portfolio shall avoid duplication of any previous efforts.

-The Regional Resilience Project Portfolio aims to build on at least two advantages of the regional scale approach.
+The solicitation outlined in this RFP aims to build on at least two advantages of the regional scale approach.
 One of these advantages is that Eastern North Carolina's flooding problems typically occur at a watershed scale.
 Significant damage from recent hurricanes has been driven by upstream precipitation that may cause downstream riverine flooding to peak days or up to a week after the storm.
 Therefore, upstream communities' decisions and development may affect downstream communities, yet there are few incentives to address flooding at a regional level.
-The development of the Portfolio aims to address this type of gap.
+The development of the Portfolio aims to create a forum for discussing and addressing these issues.
 The second advantage of the regional scale is regional-scale actors may need to be involved to support implementation, given that local government capacity is often limited, especially in rural areas.
 This is a crucial consideration for the implementation recommendations in the Portfolio.
 Vendors shall indicate in their proposals how they will integrate these two advantages of the regional scale.